-The study is being funded through the Mecklenburg-Union Metropolitan Planning Organization (MUMPO) and the North Carolina Department of Transportation (NCDOT).
+The study is was funded by the Mecklenburg-Union Metropolitan Planning Organization (MUMPO), now CARTPO, and the North Carolina Department of Transportation (NCDOT).

 Uptown Loop Study Frequently Asked Questions

 The Uptown Loop Study started in late fall of 2011.
-CDOT, NCDOT, Charlotte Center City Partners and consultants have been reviewing existing conditions and potential concepts for operational improvements to the Uptown Loop.
+CDOT, NCDOT, Charlotte Center City Partners and consultants reviewed existing conditions and potential concepts for operational improvements to the Uptown Loop.
 A public workshop was held in early June of 2012 to collect public input.
-It is anticipated that the study will be complete by winter of 2013.
+The study was completed in June of 2013.

-Concept plans from public workshop on June 5, 2012:
+The following are concept plans from a public workshop on June 5, 2012:

 Project Development and Implementation Process